The Jute Mill Song

 Louis Killen sang The Jute Mill Song on his 1989 cassette The Rose in June.

 Ray Fisher sang The Jute Mill Song in 1991 on her Saydisc CD Traditional Songs of Scotland.
-She commented in her album's liner notes:
+She noted:

 Danny Spooner and Duncan Brown sang The Jute Mill Song in 2016 on their CD of songs of the working life, Labour and Toil.
-The album's notes commented:
+They noted: